 - Execution Order - The numbered order in which the scenario step occurred

-- Date & Time - The date (month/day/year) and the time (in Universal Coordinated Time (UTC) in which the scenario step occurred
+- Date & Time - The date (month/day/year) and the (in Universal Coordinated Time (UTC) in which the scenario step occurred

 - Duration - The total length of the scenario step